FRC-Team-1710/HolidayDecor/linting-instructions.md

 On files you wish to style check.

 1. Ctrl+Shift+P (Action quick switcher)
-2. Checkstyle: Check COde with Checkstyle)
+2. Select the "Checkstyle: Check Code with Checkstyle" option.

 # Errors